Charles C. Hill: Career

 After working as a lecturer at the Ontario College of Art in Toronto, teaching the history of Canadian art (1970–1971), he was hired by the National Gallery of Canada to work in the library, then as the assistant curator of Post-Confederation art in 1972.
 In 1980, he was made the National Gallery curator of the permanent collection of Canadian art up to 1970, in charge of its care, installation and development.

 In his work as a curator, he organized such important, ground-breaking exhibitions accompanied by major book catalogues as Canadian Painting in the 30s (1975), Morrice A Gift to the Nation The G. Blair Laing Collection (1992); The Group of Seven: Art for a Nation (1995), (with Dennis Reid) Tom Thomson, (2002), (with Johanne Lamoureaux and others) Emily Carr: New Perspectives on a Canadian Icon (2006), and Artists, Architects and Artisans 1890–1918 (2013) as well as co-authoring with Pierre B. Landry Catalogue of the National Gallery of Canada Ottawa Canadian Art Volume One A – F. Among his other shows are To Found a National Gallery: the Royal Canadian Academy of Arts, 1880–1919 (1980).
 He also lectured widely on his exhibitions.
+In 1920, the National Gallery of Canada Review published his article titled "Portraits of Canadian Artists, Architects, and Writers: The Photographs of Edmond Dyonnet, 1891–1915".

-Hill counts among his major acquisitions Emily Carr`s The Welcome Man, the gift of Bryan Adams, and Charles Comfort`s The Romance of Nickle, given by Natural Resources Canada.
+Hill counts among his major acquisitions Emily Carr's The Welcome Man, the gift of Bryan Adams, and Charles Comfort's The Romance of Nickle, given by Natural Resources Canada.
 He had been at the National Gallery 47 years when he retired in 2014.

 In 2001, he was made a member of the Order of Canada.
 He received an honorary doctorate from Concordia University in Montreal in 2002.

 Personal life

 He was the first president of the University of the Toronto Homophile Association (1969), was a co-organizer of the first large-scale gay rights demonstration in Canada, We Demand (1972), and became president of Gays of Ottawa the same year, until 1975.
 His portrait hangs in the National Portrait Collection of The ArQuives.

-His long-term partner is Brian Foss, professor of art history and until 2021 director of Carleton University`s School for Studies in Art and Culture.
+His long-term partner is Brian Foss, professor of art history and until 2021 director of Carleton University's School for Studies in Art and Culture.